New Titles at the Culpeper County Library

-The Culpeper County Library has reopened to the public with limited hours, services and patron capacity.
+The Culpeper County Library is opened to the public with limited hours, services and patron capacity.

 After closing for a couple of months due to COVID-19, the library has reopened with the hours of 10 a.m. to 5 p.m.
 Monday through Saturday.
 It is closed on Sundays.
 To ensure ample social distance, only up to 50 people are allowed inside at a time.